 Here, we’ll walk through how to effectively implement and customize Global Search in Filament with practical examples using multiple resources.

 Before moving forward, make sure you have the Filament application up and running with the admin panel created.
-If Filament is not installed yet, follow our step-by-step Filament installation and setup guide to get started.
+Setup Filament by following our step-by-step Filament installation and setup guide to get started if Filament is not installed.

 Enable Global Search in a Filament Resource